General Motors Delta platform: D2XX/D2UX

 General Motors introduced its new global platform named D2XX flexible platform in August 2012.
 The new platform was mainly engineered by GM's former German subsidiary Opel in Rüsselsheim.
-According to GM the company invested US$220 million for the all new D2XX platform.
+According to GM, the company invested US$220 million for the all-new D2XX platform.

 The platform was developed for compact vehicle architecture, replacing both Delta II and the midsize crossover GM Theta platform.

-Vehicles that used the new platform included:
+Vehicles that use the new platform included: